- Should I Become a Police Officer in Michigan?

 If you want to go for a career that offers a great amount of personal gratification, as well as high job security and benefits, a career in law enforcement might be the right choice for you.
 The following table provides a quick look into the career of a police officer.

 - Education Required

 - High School Diploma or a College Degree

 - Required at a Training Academy

 - Empathy, Good Judgment, Leadership Skills, Perceptiveness, Physical Stamina, Physical Strength, Communication Skills

 Career Outlook for a Police Officer in Michigan

-The nationwide employment for police officers in Michigan is expected to grow by 5% in the years from 2018 to 2028, which is about as fast as the average for all occupations.
+The nationwide employment for police officers is expected to grow by 5% in the years from 2019 to 2029, which is about as fast as the average for all occupations.
 This demand will vary by location, driven mainly by the state budgets.
-The projected employment growth for Police and Sheriff’s Patrol Officers in Michigan, as per O*Net Online was 7% for the time period between 2016 and 2026.
+The projected employment growth for Police and Sheriff’s Patrol Officers in Michigan, as per O*Net Online was -2% for the time period between 2018 and 2028.

 Steps to Become a Police Officer in Michigan